farisbegic/oznoj-web-app/README.md

 # How to run ?

+- Install Node.js
-- git clone this repo
+- Clone this repository using 'git clone'
-- cd to root directory
+- Change your path to this directory
-- npm install to install all requirements
+- Install all dependencies usint 'npm install'
-- npm run dev
+- Run the commans 'npm run dev'
-- Happy testing :D

 ## This is an alpha version of our product

 - This project is a proof of concept.
 We are aware of majority of fitness apps out there but none strives for excellene as much as we do.
 We want to make fitness free for all those who really need it.
 We want to make this web app accessible to anyone and help everyone achieve healthy, realistic results.

-- Hope you like it :D